Skip to main content

 For Gen Z: Why Roth Usually Wins

-If you’re in your 20s, you’re likely in a lower tax bracket now than you’ll be later.
+If you’re in your 20s, you’re probably in a lower tax bracket now than you’ll be later.
 You also have 40+ years of tax-free growth ahead, and compound interest will do the heavy lifting.
-Most young investors benefit more from a Roth IRA.
+Most young investors come out ahead with a Roth IRA.

 Example: $7,000/year for 40 Years